zulip/zulip/templates/zerver/help/index.md

 * [Advanced search for messages](/help/advanced-search)

 ## People
-* See whether someone is here or away
+* Check whether someone is here or away
 * [Invite a friend to Zulip](/help/invite-friend)
 * Send someone a private message
 * Send a group of people a private message